Why Study Physics?

 Physics Specialist

 The Physics Specialist program is designed to provide students with training in the core elements of experimental and theoretical physics at the level required for further study at the graduate level or for use in areas outside of physics.
-The Physics Specialist program requires 13.5 FCE of courses in Physics and Mathematics.
+The Physics Specialist program requires 13.5 FCE of courses in physics and mathematics.

 It includes course sequences in Classical Mechanics, Electricity and Magnetism, Thermal and Statistical Physics, and Quantum Mechanics.
 In upper years, additional courses in fields of modern research are offered (e.g., Earth, Atmospheric and Climate Physics, Condensed Matter Physics, Quantum Optics, and Particle Physics).